Based on the book “Haunted Carlow” I have prepared a list of Top 10 Haunted Places in County Carlow.

-Almost every town and village in Ireland has its ghosts stories.
-There are places where you can feel the thrill of emotions and with a bit of luck and … belief in paranormal phenomena to meet ghosts.
+Almost every town and village in Ireland has its ghost stories.
+There are places where you can feel the thrill of emotions.
+And with a bit of luck and … belief in paranormal phenomena meet ghosts.

 Irish enthusiasts and paranormal researchers Cormac Strain and Danny Carthy described the results of their many years of research in the book Haunted Carlow.
 Based on that book I have prepared the list of the most haunted places in County Carlow.
-Among them there are not only castles, but also other places, for example a cinema or a bar.
-You can meet there a white lady, ghosts of druids, soldiers, brides, lovers and even Banshees.
+Among them, there are not only castles but also other places, for example, a cinema or a bar.
+You can meet a white lady, ghosts of druids, soldiers, brides, lovers, and even Banshees.

 True stories, confirmed old myths and tales from the past, and modern tales of poltergeists in housing estates, phantoms and ghostly voices, white ladies and banshees.
-Not only stories from often repeated in folklore but also freshly discovered ghostly tales heard from people from Carlow can be found on Haunted Carlow cards.
+Not only stories often repeated in folklore but also freshly discovered ghostly tales heard from people from Carlow are on Haunted Carlow cards.

 You can order this book on Amazon here Haunted Carlow book

-If you want a trip that is unlike any other, one which you can feel a thrill, you should definitely visit one of the following places.
-Especially in Halloween.
+If you want a trip that is unlike any other, one in which you can feel a thrill.
+You should definitely visit one of the following places.
+Especially on Halloween.

 Top 10 Haunted Places in County Carlow

 One of the stories about the castle says that it is haunted by the ghost of a local priest who was hiding there from royalists but was betrayed and hanged.
 Since then his ghost haunts the castle corridors, where strange, scary sounds can also be heard.

 Ballyloughan Castle was probably built in the 13th century.
 It consisted of a large open courtyard, with facades and an external moat.
 Today it is a small square tower and fragments of the entrance gate, surrounded by two large rounded towers.
 The castle is located on private land.
 It is a valuable National Monument of Ireland and is open to the public.